 Film watched: Space Mutiny

-- Analogy Backfire: When Dave chews out Lea and wishes her father could control him as well as he does this ship:Crow: You mean have a mutiny on me?
+- Analogy Backfire: When Dave chews out Lea and wishes her father could control her as well as he does this ship:Crow: You mean have a mutiny on me?

 - And This Is for...: After Kalgan attacks Lea during the climax:Servo: (as Kalgan) That's for not knowing anything about ancient dentistry!

 Mike: Buff Hardback!